pond/dnd/party_oswen/campaign_8/journals/part_1.md

 ## Session zero, 22-Jan-2024
 ### In Which We Meet A Halfling

 Oswen, a 22 year-old wizard halfling, was drawn into the Fey when was 14 years old.
-She arrived in Torril about a year ago, and doesn't understand the process that got her there, or that got her back.
+She arrived in Toril about a year ago, and doesn't understand the process that got her there, or that got her back.
 This drives her to study magic.
 Her appearance and her own sense of age may well differ from that of anyone who knew her as a child, since time in the Fey Wild can pass differently.

 Most of her memories are from her time in the Fey domain, but she does remember two parents.
 She has no idea how to find them.
-In the Fey, she was raised by Dryads, and found her memories of Torril becoming quite fuzzy very quickly.
+In the Fey, she was raised by Dryads, and found her memories of Toril becoming quite fuzzy very quickly.
 To her dismay, upon returning to that plane, she realised that while she did have a clear memory of her parents' faces, she can't remember their names.

 The Dryads were independent, nature-loving people who tended to trees and animals.
-They taught her how to live off the land (although the land of the Fey Wild differs from that of Torril rather substantially!).
+They taught her how to live off the land (although the land of the Fey Wild differs from that of Toril rather substantially!).
 She learned of the Fey Wild rules; people of whom to be wary; to stay out of the way of more powerful Fey who can be very whimsical and impulsive; and so-on, and so-forth.
 She remembers a great deal of "be wary"!
 She enjoyed talking to the Fey wild animals; dancing the night away with Satyrs (but knowing not to accept offers of drink!) and used to watch herds of Centaurs from afar but was always too scared to approach, given their huge size.

-She finds Torril social interactions difficult.
+She finds Toril social interactions difficult.
 It's nothing like the Fey.
 Worse yet, the animals don't speak.
 A difficult year figuring out how to interact, but her insistent excitement about all the new things she was seeing carried her through.
 That said, she thinks of her Dryad home often and misses it.

 More to the point, the new things are *very* new.
 Too new; she has a sneaking suspicion that she might not have come from this realm originally at all.
 Her parents may not even be on this world.